kevosauce/phys316/readme.md

 hold off
 ```

-Here are some of the trajectories with different parameters
+Here are some of the trajectories with different parameters.
+Note that you can clearly see the oscillating behavior of the homoclinic tangle.

 ![n 500 iters 150](https://cloud.githubusercontent.com/assets/214996/20768566/0b1b8a1a-b704-11e6-932b-d54527d20d05.png)